hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 will look for.
 </div>

+## Accessing the Instance to Debug

+If you need to access the instance to debug for some reason, run the builder with the `-debug` flag.
+In debug mode, the Amazon builder will save the private key in the current directory and will output the DNS or IP information as well.
+You can use this information to access the instance as it is running.

 ## AMI Block Device Mappings Example

 Here is an example using the optional AMI block device mappings.
 This will add